clarkfitzg/course_planning/stat50/thoughts.md

 ### Grading Scheme

-- 10% homework, Mcgraw Hill automated
-    purpose: practice with standard problems, verify work by checking with in depth solutions (usually) and the ability to check their work.
-    Working with oth: totally fine!
-- 25% homework, written (I give personal feedback, they'll be able to resubmit.)
-    Te
 - 15% participation
     - discussions, for example, read a relevant news article and analyze the statistics used.
     - profile pics